A telling exchange in Holyrood

 I don’t care where you come from, or what colour your skin is; if you live in Scotland, and are committed to Scotland, you are Scottish.

 This is the very reverse of the nationalism of old which saw the Scots maintain their coherence as a nation as they wandered around the fringes of Europe.
 Blood, once the core of the concept of the nation, is nowhere to be seen; it is expunged from the definition.
 Geography is central rather than, as before, being incidental to national identity.
-The final element, "committed to Scotland" is a coded term, it implies committed to (or at least accepting of) the sort of Scotland the Party wishes to bring about - a practical utopia.
+The final element, "committed to Scotland", is a coded term: it implies committed to (or at least accepting of) the sort of Scotland that the Party wishes to bring about—a practical utopia.